Aftaputra/Microscope-OF/src/openflexure_microscope_server/things/camera/tuning_files/vc4/README.md

 The CCM calculation is done using a MacBeth target.
 Lib camera provides a method for this using the Colour Tuning Tool.
 We will need to adapt this algorithm as they image the target at once and pick out the areas.
 We have fixed lighting but do not have colour uniformity.

-In the future with a colour calibration slide we can take images of each colour with fixed camera settings to create a CCM using the same calculations as the Camera Tuning Tool.
+In the future, with a colour calibration slide, we can take images of each colour with fixed camera settings to create a CCM using the same calculations as the Camera Tuning Tool.

 ### rpi.sharpen - Sharpening